We found 62 internists who accept Medicare near Kentwood, MI.

-Dr. Thomas Brink works as a general internist.
-Patients rated Dr. Brink highly, giving him an average of 4.5 stars out of 5.
-He takes Medicare insurance.
-He is a graduate of the University of Minnesota Medical School.
-He is affiliated with HealthEast Maplewood Clinic.
+Dr. Thomas Brink practices general internal medicine.
+Dr. Brink attended medical school at the University of Minnesota Medical School.
+Patients rated him highly, giving him an average of 4.5 stars out of 5.
+He accepts Medicare insurance.
+He is professionally affiliated with HealthEast Maplewood Clinic.

 Dr. James Geissler's area of specialization is general internal medicine.
-Dr. Geissler is rated 4.5 stars out of 5 by his patients.
-He is in-network for Medicare insurance.
-He is a graduate of the University of Iowa, Carver College of Medicine.
+Patient reviews placed him at an average of 4.5 stars out of 5.
+He accepts Medicare insurance.
+Dr. Geissler studied medicine at the University of Iowa, Carver College of Medicine.

 Conditions / Treatments